johyexson/Cyclistic_BikeShare_Analysis/README.md

 # Limitations
 - Incomplete data with a lot of missing values limited the quality of the analysis
 - Inability to access pass purchases made by riders due to privacy issues
-# Explore the Codes
+# Code
-The codes I wrote for the analysis can be viewed [here](https://github.com/johyexson/Cyclistic_BikeShare/blob/main/My_Capstone_Project.R)
+You can explore the codes I wrote for the analysis [here](https://github.com/johyexson/Cyclistic_BikeShare/blob/main/My_Capstone_Project.R)
-# Explore the Dashboard
+# Dashboard
-The dashboard I created in Tableau can also be viewed [here.](https://public.tableau.com/app/profile/joy.johnson5229/viz/Cyclistic_BikeShare_16944692451940/CyclisticBikeShareDashboard)
+The dashboard I created in Tableau can be viewed [here.](https://public.tableau.com/app/profile/joy.johnson5229/viz/Cyclistic_BikeShare_16944692451940/CyclisticBikeShareDashboard)